WestleyArgentum/destringers-field-guide/src/content/first-aid.md

 ### Stop Bleeding Fast

+- Quickly clean the area using veterinary wound spray.
-- Apply styptic powder (Cornstarch or Flour will also work) to the wound by dusting it on or using a cotton swab.
-The powder will cause the blood to coagulate and hopefully stop the bleeding.
+- Apply styptic powder or turmeric (Cornstarch or Flour will also work) to the area by dusting it on or using a cotton swab.
+The powder will cause the blood to coagulate and hopefully help prevent infection.
-- You can also apply a little pressure by holding a clean cloth or pad against the wound.
+- Use cotton gauze or pads and apply moderate pressure to the wound until bleeding stops completely.

 ## Medical Facilities